revoltez/Blocksharp/README.md

 this Blockchain uses PBFT (practical byzantine fault tolerance) consensus Algorithm

+# why not OOP
+  Designing big scalable distributed systems requires a model that is distributed by default.

+  The traditional object-oriented programming paradigm makes it harder to create such systems and raises huge and big problems, we summarized them as the Three   illusions which are the following:
+  - the illusion of encapsulation
+  - the illusion of shared memory
+  - the illusion of call stack

+  more detailed informations can be found here https://getakka.net/

 ## tools
 - Entity core as the ORM (object relational mapper)
 - Mysql database